 The most widely used AAM in history began at the Naval Weapons Center at China Lake in 1946.
 The concept of a heat-seeking missile was named Sidewinder for the desert rattlesnake that homes on its victim’s body temperature.
 It was the brainchild of Dr. William B. McLean, a naval scientist.
 One of his project pilots was then Lt.
 Wally Schirra who recalled, “He sold his brainchild for the proverbial dollar.
 He was a wonderful guy to know: innovative, hardworking and fun.”

 Based on a five-inch rocket body containing barely 20 moving parts, and a solid-fuel rocket motor, the XAAM-N-7 became the AIM-9 to the Navy and originally GAR-8 to the Air Force.
 For guidance, McLean’s team conceived a rotating reticle mirror system in the seeker head, controlling canards that steered the Mach 2 missile toward its target.
 Pilots knew the seeker was tracking when they heard a “growl” in their earphones — louder being better.

 The ’winder weighed about 190 pounds including a blast-fragmentation warhead of 20 pounds or more.
 It killed by direct impact or a proximity fuse releasing an expanding-rod cone that severed airframe parts.
 The early models were produced for about $1,000 each —roughly $9,000 today.

-Read the full article from the February 2015 issue of Flight Journal.
+Read the full article from Flight Journal.